 Now let's examine the details of a general liability or roofers liability policy.
 It would protect your business in these six areas:

-- Bodily injury: Protects you if anyone is physically injuried at your place of business, or if you or an employee are responsible for injury to a non-employee at a jobsite
+- Bodily injury: Protects you if anyone is physically injured at your place of business, or if you or an employee are responsible for injury to a non-employee at a job site

 - Personal injury: Covers any damage to the reputation or rights of another person or business; includes issues like slander, libel, copyright infringement, privacy, wrongful arrest or eviction